San Elijo State Beach Camping Guide: Best Sites, Tips & What to Know

 Parking in the Area

 One perk is street parking just outside the campground.
-This makes it super easy for visitors to come hang out during the day and not have to pay $15 for a parking pass.
+This makes it super easy for visitors to come hang out during the day or meet up with friends without having to pay $15 for a parking pass.
 You can’t park overnight on the street, but you can park until midnight or 2am.
+That setup works well for a quick beach trip without committing to an overnight stay.
 That’s plenty of time for guests to stay for dinner and a campfire before heading home.

 Check out my tips on how to save a little money while beach camping.